Research

 Works In Progress

-"Do Emissions Tests Improve Vehicle Efficiency?
-Evidence from Oregon"
+"Do Emissions Tests Improve Vehicle Efficiency?"

 "Land Use Regulation and Neighborhood Morphology: Evidence from Building Footprints" (with Noah Durst, and Danna Gutierrez Lanza, and Esther Sullivan)